invertedv/testGo/docs/tutorial.md

 ```
 // This query pulls the data for fitting the coefficients.
 The %s will be replaced with the fields we need.
 // The bucket field is a hash of the loan number.
-modelQuery: SELECT %s FROM tmp.DqModel WHERE bucket < 10
+modelQuery: SELECT %s FROM tmp.modelDq WHERE bucket < 10

 // This query pulls the data for determining early stopping.
-validateQuery: SELECT %s FROM tmp.DqModel WHERE bucket in (10,11,12,13,14)
+validateQuery: SELECT %s FROM tmp.modelDq WHERE bucket in (10,11,12,13,14)

 ```
 <br>